kashida/ir2js/LANGUAGE.md

 initialize the member. `default_value` is optional -- when it is not specified and the parameter is not given, the member is initialzied with `null`.

-These member declarations and their initialization methods makes constructors to have nothing else to do which is often good for the object design.
+These member declarations and their initialization methods often allows constructors to have nothing else to do in the excution block which is in general good for the object design.

 Note in __ir__ member variables are always private, which means we need to create accessors in order to make them available even to sub-classes. __ir__